awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

 #  AWS Systems Manager Engineering Specification

 ## Overview
    This SDK getting started scenario demonstrates how to interact with AWS Systems Manager (SSM) using the AWS SDK.
-The provided code is a Java application that demonstrates the usage of the AWS SSM SDK to interact with various AWS SSM service operations.
+The provided code is an AWS application that demonstrates the usage of the AWS SSM SDK to interact with various AWS SSM service operations.

 ## Scenario Program Flow
    - Creates an SSM maintenance window with a default name or a user-provided name.